dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 </details>

 **July 12, 2013.** After getting some positive feedback from the industry, NIAAA staff decide to create a "planning grant".
-This was supposed to be open to anyone, but the NIAAA staff conspire to steer the money Mukamal by having a super-short deadline (overruled by NIH-central) requiring pre-approval (also overruled, sort of), and asking for a very specific clinical trial.
+This was supposed to be open to anyone, but the staff conspire to steer the money to Mukamal by having a super-short deadline (overruled by NIH-central) requiring pre-approval (also overruled, sort of), and asking for a very specific clinical trial.
 Two staff go as far as to take fake "personal vacations" to travel to Boston and help Mukamal write the grant.
 When the window to apply for the grant closes on November 1, Mukamal is the only applicant.

 <details markdown="1"><summary>(more)</summary>